GeoRgiO918/rooms-microservices/README.md

 - **Extensible design:**
   The event model allows new services to easily subscribe to existing events or publish new ones.

+- **Centralized logging:**
+  The project uses an **ELK stack** for log collection and visualization:
+    - Logstash collects logs and events from services via pipelines.
+    - Elasticsearch stores and indexes logs and events in different indexes.
+    - Kibana provides a UI to explore logs.

 ## External Dependencies

 The project relies on the following **external containers** started via Docker Compose: